Today’s guest post on being more productive is contributed by my friend, author and blogger Jessica from Moderndaygirlblog

 - Make Use of a Planner

 I wouldn’t get through life without a planner.
 I use my paper planner, but I also make use of an electronic version too.
 There’s nothing better than seeing everything as it should be!
-Sad, I know but I do get a feeling of accomplishment when I see I am organised.
+Sad, I know but I do get a feeling of accomplishment when I see I am organized.

 So the first step for you would be to get one if you don’t already.
 If you already have one but you’re not finding it helps, switch to an electronic/paper planner depending on your situation.